The Bankrate promise

 To prepare for an insurance claim after a hurricane, there are several things you can do.
 Take photos and videos of the interior and exterior of your home routinely (every six months to a year) to document what your home looks like and what is in it.
-If you have done major renovations or repairs, make an inventory of that, too, and upload all of the documentation to the cloud so you can access it remotely, Moss says.
+If you have done major renovations or repairs, make an inventory of that, too, and upload all of the documentation to the cloud so you can access it remotely.

 After a storm, it could take time for an insurance adjuster to inspect your home so document everything again as soon as you can.
 Moss advises having your own documentation can help your insurer process your claim more quickly and resolve potential claim disputes.

-If you own a condo, find out what areas are covered by the association and what you will need to insure.
+If you own a condo, find out what areas of the structure are covered by the association and what you will need to insure.
 In addition to your personal items, it is possible that you may be responsible to help pay for a portion of the repairs to the damaged structure.
-Check with your association attorney or property management company before you buy and find out exactly what type of coverage you will need.
+Check with your association attorney or property management company before you buy and find out exactly what type of coverage you will need under your condo insurance policy.
+You may also want to have your insurance agent review the master condo policy to help you determine what additional coverage you need for full financial protection.
+You may need separate flood and windstorm policies to cover damage for attached fixtures and personal property inside your home.